 - Training on how to behave at a workplace for both men and women.

-- Helpdesk for men in every corporate and government office.
+- Helpdesk for men in every corporate and government official.

 - Only trained people should be allowed to conduct training and to be a part of the internal committee.